thekateblock/NursingDVPilot_oct2016/Analyses_nursingpilot_oct2016.md

 -   Ran interactions for men predicting interest and fit from "rate of men moving into nursing" \* "communal values"
     -   Seems like both independently have an effect
     -   interactions are small-ish and ns.
 They are in the wrong direction for FIT?
-    -   SOOOOO... maybe we should expect an additive effect rather than an interaction.
+    -   SOOOOO... maybe we should expect an additive effect rather than an interaction????

 reading file
 ============